 It is not allowed to have independent Production companies and a in-house Production unit together in one pitch.

 The Production company has be informed whether they are being invited to a single bid or to a pitch.

 In case a single bid transforms into a pitch, the production company has to be notified.

 In a single bid or a pitch, the very first step is a briefing session between the Communication agency (TV-Producer and Creative team) and the Production company concerned in order to agree on all the important phases of the production.
-All elements of the production discussed will be also confirmed in written document – the Production and Insurance Briefing Specification (PIBS): The PIBS has to be completed online by the TV Producer or any other personnel nominated by the Communication agency or Advertiser and distributed directly to the Production companies involved.
+All elements of the production discussed will be also confirmed in written document – the Production and Insurance Briefing Specification (PIBS): The PIBS has to be completed by the TV Producer or any other personnel nominated by the Communication agency or Advertiser and distributed directly to the Production companies involved.

 The following rules apply on the pitch process (being that of a single bid or a pitch)

-- All Production companies, which agree to enter the pitch, should receive a PIBS in the CFP format which needs to be completed online by the TV Producer or other Agency authorised personnel) and needs to consist of all production requirements and specifics that apply for the production.
+- All Production companies, which agree to enter the pitch, should receive a PIBS in the CFP format which needs to be completed by the TV Producer or other Agency authorised personnel) and needs to consist of all production requirements and specifics that apply for the production.
 The specs will include all relevant information and requirements, e.g. a requirement to supply a storyboard, producing animatics or test films.
-If a PIBS is absent, the offer by a Production company won’t be considered as final and the Production company reserved the right to amend finalise their offer after the specifications are discussed with the Communication agency.
+If a PIBS is absent, the offer by a Production company won’t be considered as final and the Production company reserves the right to amend/finalise their offer after the specifications are discussed with the Communication agency.

 - In case the Communication company has yet not received the go ahead to commend the pitch by the Advertiser, the confirmation has to be obtained as soon as possible and the Production company(ies) have to be informed on all developments vital for the production.